Conclusion:

 throne.
 Augustus' first choice of an heir to the throne died before Augustus did.
 So he adopted his grandson Tiberius Caesar Augustus as a son in A.D.
 4 so that

-(This information comes from Prof. Jack Finegan, a much published and highly regarded expert on biblical chronology.)
+he would be the heir to the throne." (source) (This information comes from Prof. Jack Finegan, a much published and highly regarded expert on biblical chronology.)

 - Tiberius' accession to emperor occurred officially upon the death of Augustus in 14 AD. (source; source)